-The worst hit brand was China’s Jiage, which had two different torch products banned in Hungary in April and July due to risks of fire, electric shock and burns.
+The worst hit brand was China’s Jiage, which has had two of its LED torch products banned in Hungary because they could cause electric shocks, burns or fire.

-Even some well-known brands such as Philips, Sylvania and LED Hut have had to make voluntary recalls in the UK and Spain in the last few weeks.
+Even some well-known brands such as Philips, Sylvania and LED Hut have voluntarily recalled LED products on sale in the UK and Spain in the last few months due to safety fears.